herrherrmann/omnivore-list-popup/README.md

 1. Install the Node version defined in `.nvmrc` (e.g. with `nvm use`).
 2. Install dependencies with `npm install`.
+3. Run `npm run prepare-manifest -- -firefox` (or `-chrome`) to create the browser-specific `manifest.json`.
-3. Run the build with `npm run build` to generate the output files.
+4. Run the build with `npm run build` to generate the output files.
-4. Load the extension folder in [Firefox](about:debugging#/runtime/this-firefox) and/or Chromium.
+5. Load the extension folder in [Firefox](about:debugging#/runtime/this-firefox) and/or Chromium.

 ### Development Commands